HenrikBengtsson/jottr.org-blogdown/content/post/2022-12-05-avoid-detectCores.md

 **When is this relevant?
-The answer is: Always!**  This is because as package developers, we cannot really know when this occurs, because we never know on what type of hardware and system our code will run on.
+The answer is: Always!**  This is because as package developers, we cannot really know when this occurs, because we never know on what type of hardware and system our code will run.
 So, we have to account for these unknowns too.

 Let's look at some real-world case where using `detectCores()` can become a real issue.